vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 + Applying Deep Learning Approaches for Network Traffic Prediction
 + Evaluating Shallow and Deep Networks for Ransomware Detection and Classification
 + Real-time Detection of Atrial Fibrillation from Short time single lead ECG traces using Recurrent neural networks
++ CT-Blocks Analyser: Analysing CT-Blocks Projects
++ Comparative Study of the Detection of Malicious URLs Using Shallow and Deep Networks
++ Digital Storytelling Using Scratch: Engaging Children Towards Digital Storytelling
++ Fractal Geometry: Enhancing Computational Thinking with MIT Scratch
++ DB-Learn: Studying Relational Algebra Concepts by Snapping Blocks
++ Map-Blocks: Playing with Online Data and Infuse to Think in a Computational Way
++ Alg-Design: Facilitates to Learn Algorithmic Thinking for Beginners
++ CT-Blocks: Learning Computational Thinking by Snapping Blocks
++ Evaluating Shallow and Deep Neural Networks for Network Intrusion Detection Systems in Cyber Security
++ Building-Blocks: Generating 3D Design by Snapping Blocks
++ Automated detection of diabetes using CNN and CNN-LSTM network and heart rate signals
++ Automated detection of cardiac arrhythmia using deep learning techniques
++ Diabetes detection using deep learning algorithms
++ DeepMalNet: Evaluating shallow and deep networks for static PE malware detection

 ## <i class="fa fa-chevron-right"></i> Certificates acquired from participating in workshops